01HB/01HB/README.md

 - 👋 Hi there, I'm <b><i>Tajbi-Ul-Hasan Bithto</i></b>

-- 🌱 I’m interested in and focusing on AI, ML, DL, Data Science, and Web Development.
+- 🌱 I’m interested in and focusing on AI, ML, DL, Data Science, and Web Development

 - 🎓 Currently, I'm pursuing my Bachelor's degree in Computer Science & Engineering at <a href="https://www.aiub.edu/">American International University-Bangladesh<a>.